What are Porcelain Veneers and How are they Applied?

 • You have sufficient tooth enamel: A thin layer of enamel is removed during preparation, so enough must remain for the veneer to bond securely.

-• You don't grind your teeth heavily (bruxism): While a nightguard can help, severe grinding can potentially damage veneers over time.
+• You don't grind your teeth heavily (bruxism): While a nightguard can help, severe grinding can damage veneers over time.

 Dr. Gershkowitz will conduct a thorough assessment during your cosmetic consultation to confirm if veneers are the best option for your unique smile goals.